bookofjoa/bookofjoa/Bookofjoa/chapters/personal/chapter-41-creative-thinking.md

 <div class="verse">
 <h3><span class="verse-number">💫 Verse 1</span></h3>
-<p>The ultimate life recognizes that creativity is not a rare gift possessed by few but a natural human capacity that can be developed through practice, curiosity, and courage to think differently.</p>
+<p>Joa recognizes that creativity is not a rare gift possessed by few but a natural human capacity that can be developed through practice, curiosity, and courage to think differently.</p>
 </div>

 <div class="verse">